inducer/relate/doc/flow.rst

         A :ref:`datespec <datespec>` indicating the due date of the flow.
 This is shown to the participant and also used to batch-expire 'past-due' flows.

+    .. attribute:: generates_grade

+        (Optional) A Boolean indicating whether a grade will be recorded when this flow is ended.
+Note that the value of this rule must never change over the lifetime of a flow.
+I.e. a flow that, at some point during its lifetime, *may* have been set to generate a grade must *always* be set to generate a grade.
+Defaults to ``true``.

     .. attribute:: description

         (Optional) A description of this set of grading rules being applied to the flow.
         Shown to the participant on the flow start page.

 .. autoclass:: grade_aggregation_strategy